rosiecakes/django-docker-dojo/README.md

 Now, run `docker ps` again.
 This should show either only the containers you want running, or none at all, depending on how many you stopped.

-#### Going nuclear (take caution)
-You almost never need to do this, but if for some reason you want to go nuclear, you can run:

-`docker system prune -a`

-This will remove:

-  - *All* stopped containers, *all* networks not used by at least one container, *all* images without at least one container associated to them, and *all* build cache

-(You'll need to rebuild all of your local Docker containers, networks and volumes if you choose to do this.)

 ## Removing things you don't need
 You can, of course, rip out any of the stuff you don't need from this starter project, and you'll almost certainly want to do that with the Django 'Items'